Sarulla Geothermal Power Project

 • Renewable Energy (Geothermal)

-Contract area (block) Project status Venture Company (established) Generation capacity Interest owned
+Contract area (block) Project status Venture company (established) Interest owned Generation capacity Power generation capacity for INPEX's shere

 Sarulla Geothermal Power Project In commercial operation INPEX Geothermal Sarulla, Ltd.